Professional artists from West Africa able to teach African Workshops For Schools – a wide variety of art forms

 Please remember you can mix and match all of our activities, add assemblies and add a performance to parents at the end of the school day – often these adjustments can be made at no extra cost.

 An engaging and fun way to get everyone working in rhythm.
-Everyone gets a drum to play on.
+Everyone gets a drum to play on for each workshop.

 Learn about the world largest e-waste dump and turn milk bottles into useful objects, masks, elephants or birds.